OpenEvalProject/evals/manuscripts/elife-90456/v1/manuscript.md

 Tests of statistical significance were performed in Igor Pro using built-in functions.

 RF mapping was determined from a two-dimensional Gaussian fit to the responses to the oriented bars, as described previously (Johnston et al., 2014; Poleg-Polsky et al., 2018).
-The FWHM of the RF was calculated along the axis of motion from the spatial time constant generated by the fit (σx) as follows:FWHM=22ln2σx
+The FWHM of the RF was calculated along the axis of motion from the spatial time constant generated by the fit (σx) as follows:

+$$
+FWHM=2\sqrt{2ln2}\sigma_{x}
+$$

 The transiency index (TI) was calculated as the ratio between the peak and the mean of the response within the stimulation window.
 TI = 1 indicates a sharp and transient response, TI close to zero is produced by sustained plateaus.